Fun Gross Motor Activities For Toddlers - Try Them All!

 They NEED variety to make this happen!

-General info on gross motor activities
+General info on gross motor activities for toddlers:

 Most toddlers are just learning how to walk and run and need the

 experience.
 Go for lots of walks including walking on various surfaces;